gurki/vivid/README.md

     srgb ← index, lrgb, xyz
     xyz ← adobe, lab, srgb

+</p></details>

 ### Working Spaces

+    Note: You can use this library as high- or low-level as you like!

+<details><summary>Click to expand</summary><p>

 The `Color` class assumes a default `sRGB` working space.
 Specifically, the conversion between `RGB` and `XYZ` applies `sRGB` compounding and inverse compounding.
 You can however extend this freely and work with custom color spaces using the low-level API.
 If you have no idea what I just said, don't worry - I didn't either a couple weeks ago :).

-    You can use this library as high- or low-level as you like!

 ```cpp
 //  manual wide-gamut rgb to xyz conversion